Would you like to take a little ride downhome with me?

 Out on the wrap-around front porch sits an elderly woman in a wooden rocking chair, knitting as she rocks back and forth.
 She rises from her chair and sets down her knitting.
 She puts out her hand to greet you, and you can't help but smile.
 She reminds you of your grandma with her cotton dress, sensible shoes, and a brightly colored apron tied around her waist.
 She welcomes you to her home, motioning for you to sit in the chair next to her.

 Several mason jars and a large glass pitcher filled with lemonade sits on top of an old oak barrel.
 She pours a glass and offers it to you.
 The aroma of freshly baked cookies is more than you can resist, and when you bite into the delicious still warm cookie you tell her this must be the most delicious cookie you've ever had.
-You tell her these are the best cookies you've ever had.
+You smile and reach for another.
 When she laughs you notice tiny little smile lines around her eyes, and you know they are there for a reason.
 Her bright blue eyes twinkle, reflecting the last rays of the setting sun.

 She seems to be happy to have company and amuses you with stories.
 She talks about her family, her chickens, this year's garden, and the weather.
 She tells you about her love of creating with her hands and all the things she's made over the years.
 She speaks of old ways, her faith, and the virtues of working hard and living a simple life.
 You tell her a little bit about yourself, but mostly sit quietly, relaxing and enjoying her stories.
 As the sun sets in the west, the sky paints stunning streaks of pink, orange, and yellow, and you comment on how beautiful it is.
 She tells how she comes out on the porch every evening to see the sunset.